• Skip to primary navigation

 Eastern European Foods Surprise: Pickled Vegetables

-In this video, Ben and I try a variety of pickled vegetables, primarily from Poland and Russia.
+In this video, Ben and I try a variety of pickled vegetables, primarily from Poland and nearby countries.
 All were tasty, but we were so surprised at how mild they were!

 In the United States, we are used to very vinegary pickled veggies, but these Eastern European foods were all exceptionally mild and soft in texture, not crunchy.
 We both agreed they would make great toppings for sandwiches.

-But our biggest surprise was the pickled cornichons from Russia.
+But our biggest surprise was the pickled cornichons.
 They were not vinegary in the least, but boy, they had a spicy kick!
 What a welcome treat they would be on any charcuterie platter.

 Rice Cakes or Rye Cakes?